jrpillai/bikesharing/README.md

 * We should use promotions and discount programs to increase usage by female patrons and on Wednesdays.
 * Overused bikes should be targeted for maintenance and replacement.

-The next step would be analysis of the market, demand, and locations in Des Moines
+The next step would be analysis of the market, demand, and locations in Des Moines.

 ## Additional Visualizations